NTBBloodbath/exemplum.nvim/README.md

 # exemplum.nvim
-Take your functions and easily refactor them while keeping an eye at the initial implementation
+Take your functions and easily refactor them while keeping an eye on the initial implementation